Skip to main content

 Here, box2 with a z-index of 2 will be positioned above box1 with a z-index of 1.

-For example, a child element using position: absolute and top: 10px will be positioned 10px from the top of its parent element.
+For instance, a child element using position: absolute, top: 10px will be positioned 10px from the top of its parent element.

-position: relative means the element will move relative to its normal position.
+position: relative moves an element relative to its normal position.

 HTML